 The Device and Algorithm Parameters Editor window displays and allows editing (where appropriate) target device internal parameters and settings.
-The edited settings must be programmed into target device by executing the Program sommand in the Program Manager and settings and allows editing (where appropriate) target device by executing the Program sommand in the Program Manager and settings.
+The edited settings must be programmed into target device by executing the Program set command in the Program Manager set window.